The Aristotelian Corpus

 Unity, Definition, and Demonstration

-Aristotle supposes that the unity, or oneness, of a natural body is specified in a definition.
+The unity, or oneness, of natural bodies of a given kind is specified in a definition.
 This specification is the essence (or "what it is to be" (τὸ τί ἦν εἶναι)) of bodies of the kind.
 This essence figures in a "demonstration" (ἀπόδειξις).
-Definitions are among the starting-points for demonstration.
+Definitions are starting-points for demonstration.
 The definition specifies the essence of the species of the natural bodies under consideration.
 Demonstrations are deductive arguments (syllogisms) that demonstrate that these natural bodies have their specific behaviors because these bodies instantiate the essence specified in the definition.

-Aristotle's discussions of natural bodies in the physical works are investigations, not finished science, and so these discussions do not contain demonstrations.
-The following demonstration (which is based on the Aristotelian idea that rational animal is the essence of man) indicates what Aristotle seems to have had in mind:
+The physical works do not contain demonstrations.
+Aristotle's discussions of natural bodies in the physical works are investigations, not finished science, but the following demonstration (which is based on the Aristotelian idea that rational animal is the essence of man) indicates what Aristotle seems to have had in mind:

 Human beings are rational animals.
 (All S are M)